 About a month later, someone told me about Marc Ching/The Petstraunt in Studio City.
 I made an appointment for the free consultation, and Marc diagnosed Galtee with systemic yeast.
-Marc is a 4th generation herbalist and nutritionist; he believes that animal systemic yeast is caused by the poor quality food we feed our pets…even the most expensive kibble bad.
+Marc is a 4th generation herbalist and nutritionist; he believes that animal systemic yeast is caused by the poor quality food we feed our pets…even the most expensive kibble is bad.
 He recommends feeding our pets real food.
 Marc advised me to start Galtee on an elimination diet of ocean white fish, green vegetables, vitamins and minerals for 3 months.
-He also prescribed digestive enzymes, probiotics and wild catfish skins to chew.
+He also prescribed digestive enzymes, probiotics, and wild catfish skins to chew.
 I bought the prepared frozen food, enzymes, probiotics and catfish skins from The Petstraunt.

 An immediate positive result of the new food was a 3lb weight drop, even though Galtee was eating more food–and enjoying it (he never liked kibble)…so I used to add chicken, beef and vegetables to his kibble.
-His veterinarian at that time told me he needed kibble to get all the vitamins and minerals he needs.
+His veterinarian at that time told me he needed kibble to get all the vitamins and minerals he needed.

 On his real food diet, Galtee started to itch less, and after 3 months he was itch free and got tired of fish .
 Mark advised me to gradually add different food items one at a time…I started with beef, and Galtee started itching again.
 Marc said that he is probably allergic to beef.
 I stopped the beef.
 I didn’t introduce chicken as I knew Galtee had GI problems with chicken, even organic chicken.
 Marc suggested buffalo.
 I bought the first buffalo meals from The Petstraunt.
 After about 3 months, I started to cook fresh meals.
-Now, Galtee prefers his freshly grilled buffalo and steamed green vegetables to the defrosted and heated meals.
-Also, I add Pet Kelp (with joint formula), probiotics, fish oil and apple cider vinegar to his meals.
+Now, Galtee prefers his freshly cooked buffalo and steamed green vegetables to the defrosted and heated meals.
+Also, I add Pet Kelp (with joint formula), probiotics, Hemp oil and apple cider vinegar to his meals.